ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 {: #inst_comp_chart}

 Review the following chart to understand the differences in functions support for VMware vCenter Server instances, VMware vCenter Server with Hybridity Bundle instances, and VMware vSphere clusters.

-Table 1.
-Supported functions for vCenter Server, vCenter Server with Hybridity Bundle, and vSphere clusters

 | Function | vCenter Server | vCenter Server with Hybridity | VMware vSphere |
 |:--- |:--- |:--- |:--- |